dionyziz/marabu-course/docs/syllabus.md

 ## Lesson 13: Superlight verification
 - The non-interactive prover/verifier model
+- The one honest prover assumption
 - The polylog verifier
 - Superblocks
+- The superblock equation: The level μ parameter
+- The LCA block and repetition for Chernoff concentration
-- The NIPoPoW protocol
+- The interactive PoPoW protocol
+- PoPoW interactivity succinctness: Logarithmic number of rounds
+- PoPoW communication succinctness: Constant communication per round
+- PoPoW security
+- Non-interactivity: The limited superfork argument
+- NIPoPoWs
+- Light mining with full verification in chains with state commitments
+- Online NIPoPoWs
 - Superlight mining

+## Lesson 14: Proof of stake
+- The proof-of-work environmental impact
+- The honest stake assumption
+- Grinding attacks
+- Proof-of-stake time: The slot
+- Combining honest and adversarial randomness to obtain unbiased randomness
+- Pseudorandomness: Getting more randomness from little randomness
+- Epoch randomness
+- Slot leaders
+- The Ouroboros protocol
+- k+1 blocks in any continuous 2k slots
+- Secret Sharing Schemes
+- Verifiable Secret Sharing
+- Publicly Verifiable Secret Sharing
+- Force-opening commitments using honest majority
+- Verifiable random functions
+- The proof-of-stake equation
+- The Ouroboros Praos protocol

-## Lesson 14: Blockchain Governance
+## Lesson 15: DeFi, Blockchain Governance and Evolution
+- ERC-20 and ICOs
+- ERC-721, ERC-1155 and NFTs
 - Soft forks
 - Hard forks
 - Velvet forks
+- DAOs
 - TheDAO hack, Ethereum and Ethereum Classic
-- **Exercise 13**

-## Lesson 15: Variable difficulty
 - Epochs, the m parameter
 - Target recalculation and difficulty adjustment
 - Difficulty clamping, the τ parameter
-- **Exercise 14**
+- **Exercises 13 and 14**

-## Lesson 16: Proof of stake
+## Lesson 16: Privacy Coins
-- The proof-of-work environmental impact
+- The problem of linkability
-- The honest stake assumption
+- The problem of traceability
+- Privacy in UTXO and in accounts
-- Grinding attacks
+- Address reuse
-- Proof-of-stake time: The slot
-- Epoch randomness
+- Ring signatures
+- Elliptic Curves as additive groups
-- Slot leaders
+- Group generators
-- Verifiable random functions
-- The Ouroboros protocol
+- Private and public keys in elliptic curves
-- The Ouroboros Praos protocols
+- The DLOG problem in Elliptic Curves
+- Unlinkability using ring signatures
+- Untraceability using stealth addresses
+- CryptoNote and Monero